Job searching resources:

 With a degree in Economics, you might work in business, education, government, or the nonprofit sector as a claims adjuster, actuary, collections agent, commodities trader, controller, cost analyst, credit officer, demographer, economist, bank examiner, or other financial professional.

 According to the Occupational Outlook Handbook, these professions are expected to grow faster than average over the next ten years, and pay $50,000-$70,000 annually on average.
 Most of these professions require a bachelors or masters degree.

-For more career guidance, help with your job search, or other information, visit TAMUCT Career Services.
+For more career guidance, help with your job search, or other information, visit TAMUCT Career and Professional Development.

 These are important professional organizations related to Economics.
 The most important is the American Economic Association because 50 percent of the AEA membership is associated with academic institutions..
 Let us know if any organizations are missing.